lynx-json/specification/specifications/properties/send.md

 ## User Agent Rules

-After displaying the document containing the value described by the `send` property, the user agent MUST submit the related form data when the value of an input changes if the form is valid.
+After displaying the document containing the value described by the `send` property, the user agent MUST submit the related form data when the value of an input changes if the validation state of the form is not invalid.

 ## User Agent Considerations